Graph Neural Networks for Natural Language Processing: A Survey: General Challenges and Future Directions

 \paragraph{Combining GNNs with Transformers for NLP} The most beautiful thing about Transformers is its simple use of its elegant model architecture directly on original text sequence, which separates the graph data modeling inside transformer model from the inputs (and from the end user).
 However, the downside of this model choice is that the Transformers cannot directly operate on more complex data like graph-structured data directly.
 In contrast, GNNs are more generic model architecture directly operating on graph data, which however are needed created by the end user with either domain specific knowledge or other graph modeling techniques.
 Currently, Graph Transformers are most popular models that adapt structure-aware self-attention mechanism to combine the advantages of Transformers and GNNs.
 However, these approaches are purely replying on attention mechanism to utilize the original graph topology information, which may not the best way to explore the original graph input information, especially when graph inputs are multi-relational and heterogeneous graphs.

-\paragraph{Pretraining GNNs for NLP} One of the most important recent trends in NLP is to develop large-scale pre-training models \citep{devlin2018bert, brown2020language}, where most of them are based on Transformer architectures.
-Similarly, there are also a few of attempts for pre-training Graph Neural Networks on generic graphs \citep{hu2019strategies, qiu2020gcc} with various self-supervised methods.
-However, there are few attempts to pre-training GNNs on various NLP tasks, which may exploit more types of data sources than Transfomers since GNNs can take both structured data (from KGs) and unstructured data (from text sequences).
+\paragraph{Pre-training GNNs for NLP} One of the most important trends in NLP over the past few years is to develop large-scale pre-trained models \citep{devlin2018bert, brown2020language} most of which are based on Transformer architectures.
+Recently, there are also many research efforts on pre-training GNNs on graphs~\citep{hu2019strategies, qiu2020gcc} using self-supervised learning methods.
+However, there are very few attempts to pre-train GNNs for NLP~\citep{DBLP:conf/emnlp/HeZXJLYX20, DBLP:conf/coling/SunSQGHHZ20, DBLP:conf/emnlp/ChenSYW20}, which may exploit more types of data sources than Transformers since GNNs can take both graph structured data (e.g., from KGs) and unstructured data (e.g., from free-form text).